Data-driven analysis of a SUSY GUT of flavour: The Model

 The first matrix of Eq.~\eqref{MR} arises from terms involving only $\Phi^\nu_{1,2,3'}$.
 As their VEVs respect the tri-bimaximal (TB) Klein symmetry $Z_2^S\times Z_2^U\subset S_4$, this part is of TB form.
 The second matrix of Eq.\ \eqref{MR}, proportional to $D$, is due to the operator $w_4\frac{1}{M}NN\Phi^d_2\eta$ which breaks the $Z_2^U$ at a relative order of $\lambda$, while preserving the $Z_2^S$.
 The resulting trimaximal TM$_2$ structure can accommodate the sizable value of the reactor neutrino mixing angle $\theta^l_{13}$.

 It is instructive to show the effective light neutrino mass matrix which arises via the type~I seesaw mechanism, and has the form

 with $a^\nu$, $b^\nu$, $c^\nu$ and $d^\nu$ being functions of the real parameters $A$, $B$, $C$ and $D$.
 The deviation from tri-bimaximal neutrino mixing is controlled by $d^\nu \propto D$.
 Due to the three independent input parameters ($w_1\propto A$, $w_2\propto B$, $w_3\propto C$), any neutrino mass spectrum can be accommodated in this model.
-Note that this expression, while generally providing a good estimation of the effective neutrino mass matrix, is only an approximation valid at order $\lambda$.
-Therefore, it does not strictly hold when considering a potential $O(10)$ $D$-parameter as we do in the numerical analysis which requires a more rigorous treatment.
+However, in our numerical analysis, we shall restrict our scans to the case of a normal neutrino mass ordering, which is preferred by the latest global fits of neutrino oscillation data.
+Note that this expression, while generally providing a good estimation of the effective neutrino mass matrix, is only an approximation valid at order $D\times\lambda$ and therefore, it does not strictly hold when considering a potential $O(10)$ $D$-parameter.
+This is why this expression is more for illustrative purposes while we performed a rigorous treatment of the full seesaw mechanism in the numerical analysis.